The mountain school: The old school buildings on Everett Springs Road live on as a residence

 And those windows?
 They eventually became a reality.
 Terry looked for large pieces of glass at discount prices to install upstairs and downstairs.

-“It was cheaper to put the glass and then it was to put the wall up,” he says.
+“It was cheaper to put the glass in than it was to put the wall up,” he says.
 “The first winter, we lived upstairs.
 We had plastic over the windows and had glass in the downstairs windows.
-We couldn't afford glass in the upstairs windows yet.”
+We couldn’t afford glass in the upstairs windows yet.”

 During the cleanup phase, they’d burn scrap material every night.